Container plants that can take the heat

 Do you buy ready made hanging baskets or design you own?See results without voting

-Good News - all these plants are low maintance.
+Today's container plants are low maintenance and easy to grow.
 No pruning or deadheading needed.
-That is called self cleaning.
+These plants are called self cleaning.
 Of course, if the Queen is coming for tea, any plant would benefit from the occasional trim and a spot of fertilizer.
-But you dob't have to deadhead flowers to have continuous blooms this summer.
+But these days, you don't have to deadhead flowers to have continuous blooms this summer.

 You can't grow wrong with pastels like pink, yellow and lavender flowers.
 You can see the colors across the yard.
 It is calming, and relaxing to look out at pastels.